 SELF-PROPELLED AND EFFICIENT

 Unlike heavier locomotives pulling passenger coaches, DMU vehicles provide their own power through highly-efficient, low-emission engines within the vehicles.
-No overhead electrical system is required, reducing initial capital costs and facilitating joint-use with freight operations on those segments where freight still operates and during defined operating windows.
+No overhead electrical system or electrified tracks are required, reducing initial capital costs and facilitating joint-use with freight operations on those segments where freight still operates and during defined operating windows.

 These vehicles offer fuel efficiency, fast acceleration, simplified maintenance, and reduced staffing over conventional commuter rail services – just a single vehicle operator is required.